Sjors/nado-book/basics/address.md

 Back then, it was possible to send bitcoin to people’s IP addresses,^[<https://en.bitcoin.it/wiki/IP_transaction>] but this feature was dropped in 2012.
 When this was possible, you could connect to someone’s IP address and ask for a public key, and the person would give you their public key.^[For the curious code archaeologist: On the sender node there was a UI dialog that prompted for an amount and IP address.
 The function `StartTransfer()` created a blank cheque transaction, into which `checkorder` on the recipient node would insert a P2PK script (as the `scriptPubKey`). `OnReply2()` would then insert the amount, sign the transaction, return it to the recipient and also broadcast it. <https://github.com/bitcoin/bitcoin/blob/v0.1.5/main.cpp#L2004-L2042>] Your wallet would then create a new coin encumbered with a P2PK script.

 Today, this workflow might seem strange,^[And unsafe, as Satoshi acknowledged: <https://bitcointalk.org/index.php?topic=158.msg1322#msg1322>] but it matches the then-common pattern of peer-to-peer apps like Napster or Kazaa, where you’d connect directly to other people and download things from them.
 Nowadays, you probably don’t know the IP addresses of your friends, and they might even change all the time when they’re on mobile devices.
-Although you can instruct your Bitcoin node to specifically connect to a friend’s node, it typically just connects to random peers (see chapter @sec:dns).
+Although you can instruct your Bitcoin node to specifically connect to a friend’s node, it typically just connects to random peers (see chapter 2).

 The more common way of doing transactions is similar to how bank transfers work.
 Someone provides you with an address and you send coins to it, just as you’d send money to a bank account number.
 This initially always used P2PKH, as we’ll explain below.